EOSIO/welcome/docs/30_getting-started-guide/index.md

 # Further Reading
+The following documentation resources will help you gain advanced technical knowledge and functional understanding of the EOSIO platform.
+Additionally, you can explore advanced configuration options available for development environments.

 ## Protocol Guides
 In this section, we describe the base components and protocols used in the EOSIO platform. `EOSIO Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
 Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.
 Follow this link [Protocol Guides](../60_protocol-guides) to read more about `EOSIO Core.`